turtleisaac/PokEditor-v2/README.md

 **Author: Turtleisaac**

+# Development of PokEditor v2 has ended and will be replaced with [PokEditor v3](https://github.com/turtleisaac/PokEditor).
+However, v3 is not ready, so continue using v2 in the meantime.

 Multifunctional in-depth editor for Pokémon Gen IV (4) game data.

 Written entirely in Java and is completely OS-agnostic.